jakejs/jake/README.md

     jake foo:fonebone  # This the foo:fonebone task

 The list displayed will be all tasks whose namespace/name contain the filter-string.

+### PackageTask

+Jake's PackageTask programmically creates a set of tasks for packaging up your project for distribution.
+Here's an example:

+    var PackageTask = require('package_task').PackageTask;

+    var t = new PackageTask('fonebone', 'v0.1.2112', function () {
+      var fileList = [
+        'Jakefile'
+      , 'README.md'
+      , 'package.json'
+      , 'lib/*'
+      , 'bin/*'
+      , 'tests/*'
+      ];
+      this.packageFiles.include(fileList);
+      this.needTarGz = true;
+      this.needTarBz2 = true;
+    });

+This will automatically create a 'package' task that will assemble the specified files in 'pkg/fonebone-v0.1.2112,' and compress them according to the specified options.
+After running `jake package`, you'll have the following in pkg/:

+    fonebone-v0.1.2112
+    fonebone-v0.1.2112.tar.bz2
+    fonebone-v0.1.2112.tar.gz

+PackageTask also creates a 'clobberPackage' task that removes the pkg/ directory, and a 'repackage' task that forces the package to be rebuilt.

+PackageTask requires NodeJS's glob module (https://github.com/isaacs/node-glob).
+It is used in FileList, which is used to specify the list of files to include in your PackageTask (the packageFiles property).
+(See FileList, below.)

 ### CoffeeScript Jakefiles